-There may be other geographic situations that could affect XM radio reception.
+There may be other geographic situations that could affect XM Satellite Radio reception.

 As required by the FCC: Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.